gverdeflor/audio-amplifier-pcb/README.md

 # audio-amplifier-pcb
 A PCB design for a class D audio amplifier.
+Designed in EAGLE.